BZoennchen/supercollider-book/_sources/chapters/sounddesign/math/intro.md

 The mathematical foundation of signal processing can help us to get closer to the concrete and to get even more control over the creative process.
 It can help us not only to understand but experience the process.
+Coming back to my introduction of the book: technical tools open as well as close spaces of possibilities.
+They turn the ship such that the *horizon of the possible* changes and they have agency over us, they call us to act and to deal with the world in a certain way.
+Math in that sense can also conceal aspects of artistic craftsmanship.